 Achievement of individual G&Os has a 25% weighting in our performance bonus plan.
 Individual G&Os are established annually and include strategic initiatives with both financial and non-financial goals.
 Executives are evaluated based upon achievement of these goals.
 At the end of each year, our CEO evaluates performance against the pre-established individual objectives for officers other than himself and submits a recommendation to the Committee.
-The Committee evaluates our CEO's performance against his pre-established individual objectives for officers other than himself and submits a recommendation to the Committee.
 The Committee evaluates our CEO's performance against his pre-established individual objectives.
 Based on the Committee's evaluation of the CEO and the CEO's recommendations, the Committee determines and approves the achievement and payout level of the G&Os for each executive officer.
 The following table sets forth the payout level opportunities for our NEOs as a percentage of the target award for the individual G&Os based on different levels of performance.
 No payout is made if the threshold (partially meets) performance level is not achieved: